 - Insomnia .

-- Stomach of anguish, that is, constipation , diarrhea and nausea.
+- The stomach of anguish that is, constipation, diarrhea, and nausea.

 - Pain in the chest and accelerated heart rate.

-- Pains in the body and stressed muscles.
+- Aches in the body and stressed muscles.

 - Recurrent infections and colds.